octo-technology/OpenTezos/docs/michelson/instructions.md

 It consumes an `address` to the top element of the stack and returns a contract option which corresponds to the given parameter type.

 The parameter is `unit` in case of an implicit account.

+The `CONTRACT 'p` instruction considers the default entrypoint if it exists, otherwise the full parameter is returned.

 ```js
 CONTRACT / addr : S  =>  Some addr : S